 First is the Citi PremierPass Card, which pays you points on purchases as well as on actual travel miles flown.
 There’s a no-annual-fee version of this card as well as a card that charges $75 annually but offers a more generous rewards package.
 Which you choose would obviously depend on how often you use your card and also how often you would buy airline tickets with it.
 You can use the points from this card for travel across airlines or for other rewards from Citi’s ThankYou rewards program.

 Second is Blue Cash Everyday from American Express.
 Based on Mac’s description of his card use habits, I’m assuming he puts a lot of expenses on his card every year.
 This card is a cash rebate card where cash back adds up quickly on everyday purchases.
+Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 You can earn 3% at US supermarkets, up to $6,000 per year in purchases, 2% at US gas stations & select US dept stores, 1% on other purchases.
 Terms and limitations apply.
-There are no enrollments and no rotating categories.

 See why I went out to the experts?
 This is all gibberish to me.
 Maybe I’m hurting myself with my ignorance, but I’m content with my Capital One Cash Rewards card.
 It gives me one percent cash back on everything I buy.
 That’s it.
 No muss, no fuss.
 The whole thought of having to track travel miles makes me tense!
 (Seriously.)

 Anyhow, what are your thoughts?
 Where do you go to get info on current credit card offers?
 What should Mac look for in a card?
 Can you recommend any options for a family that doesn’t carry a balance, but uses their card for most of the purchases they make?

 This website may receive payment by the companies mentioned in this blog.